 F2 Australian Goldendoodles

 At Aspen Hill Doodles when we breed one of our F1 Australian Goldendoodles to one of our Goldendoodles, we call their litter F2 Australian Goldendoodles.
 As with the F1 Australian Goldendoodles, the size and color of each breeding will depend on the parent dogs.
 We continue to breed with good health and temperament being our primary goals.
-Depending on the genetics of the parent dogs, and because both parent dogs have Golden Retrievers in their bloodlines, our F2 Australian Goldendoodles may have either the "goldendoodle type" look, or the "retriever type" look as described above in the F1 Goldendoodle Retriever section.

 The color will depend largely on the